phluid61/internet-drafts/rfc8089-bis-info/draft.md

 * `file:/c/path/to/file`
 * `file:c/path/to/file`

+It can also be paired with the expansion in {{drive-authority}}.
+For
+example:

+* `file://c/path/to/file`

-Care MUST be taken when interpreting such file URIs, as this interpretation only be applied if it can be determined with reasonable certainty that the drive letters are intended as such.
+Care MUST be taken when interpreting all such file URIs, as this interpretation can only be applied if it can be determined with reasonable certainty that the drive letters are intended as such.

 ## MS-DOS and Windows Relative Resolution  {#dos-relative}

 To mimic the behaviour of MS-DOS or Windows file systems, relative references beginning with a slash "/" SHOULD be resolved relative to the drive letter, when present;  and resolution of ".." dot segments (per Section 5.2.4 of {{!RFC3986}}) SHOULD be modified to not ever overwrite the drive letter.

 For example: